Chandana-vodnala/Excel-Sales-and-Finance-Analytics/README.md

 - [x]	Designing user empathetic reports.
 - [x]	Optimization of report generation through meticulous fine-tuning.
 - [x]	Developing a systematic approach to devising a report building plan.

+## Acknowledgments
+Special thanks to Dhaval Patel, Hemanand Vadivel, and the Codebasics team for their guidance and providing real-world datasets.
+Their mentorship has been invaluable all through the journey.